Ruben S. Ayala High SchoolSchool Year: 2019-2020

 --Every visit away from the classroom for each semester will result in a loss of points.**

---Cell phones and/or electronic devices MUST remain in plain sight and face down on the desk until instructed to do otherwise.
+--Cell phones and/or electronic devices MUST remain out of sight and silenced until instructed to do otherwise.

 - Verbal Warning and Loss of Points**